Apply Configuration

 Figure 3: Auto Fill Configuration Location

-When a configuration is selected additional input fields will be shown.
-These input fields correspond to the parameters of the configuration.
-These parameters are used in the template.
-Each input field must have a value.
+When a configuration is selected, additional input fields will appear.
+These fields correspond to the parameters defined within the configuration and are used when the template is applied.
+Each input field must be assigned a value.

 Regular Expressions

-It is possible to use regular expressions to validate user input when applying a new configuration.
+It is possible to use Regular Expressions (regex) to validate user input when applying a new configuration.

-To use this functionality add a “regex” : “REGULAR_EXPRESSION” to the parameter field in the parameters JSON.
+To implement this functionality, add a "regex" property with the regular expression string to the parameter field within your parameters JSON.

-For example if I would like to use a regular expression to validate if a user types an email address I could use the following JSON:
+For example, if you want to use a regular expression to validate that a user enters an email address, you would use the following JSON structure:

 1